joegr/turniDEV/README.md

 ## Contact

-For any questions or feedback, please contact the development team at dev@turni.com.
+For any questions or feedback, please contact the development team at the FC 25 clubs discord server.